 One client's bedroom had a sterile feel to it.
-It had a tall, white, vaulted ceiling with white trim, and white book cases.
-By painting the walls a beautiful shade of brown, the white wood against the brown walls looked crisp and clean.
-Brown is a relaxing color that helps to promote sleep, so it's a good choice for a bedroom when balanced by pops of white or color.
+It featured a tall, white vaulted ceiling with white trim, and white bookcases.
+When the walls were painted a beautiful shade of brown, by contrast the white wood looked crisp and clean.
+Brown is a relaxing color that helps to promote sleep, so it's a good choice for a bedroom balanced by pops of white or color.

 Painting Living Areas Brown

-Many men favor brown in these rooms because it is the color of the wood, nature and leather.
+Many men favor brown in living areas because it is the color of wood, nature and leather.
 Think mahogany desks and custom carpentry.
-When I use brown in a preppy-style reading room or study, I like to repeat the brown wall color in the fabric, wallpaper, rugs, and upholstery, not in a dominant way, but as a common thread of color to weave the design together.
-When the colors flow gently, the space is relaxing and there is no tension in the design, thus the brown walls in a man’s study envelope him in a masculine, stable environment.
+When I use brown in a preppy-style reading room or study, I like to repeat the brown wall color in the fabric, wallpaper, rugs, and upholstery -- not in a dominant way, but as a common thread to weave the design together.
+When the colors flow gently, the space is relaxing and there is no tension in the design.

 Balance Brown Wall Color with Light

-Brown walls work well when there is a lot of light in the space; but a lack of light makes the space dull, dark, and sad.
+Brown walls work well when there is a lot of light in the room; otherwise the space will feel dull, dark, and sad.
 The light can be natural or accent lighting.
 Light fixtures inspired by nature work well with brown wall color.

-On the subject of “light”… light fabrics should be mixed with the walls to lift the dark tone.
-The light and dark combination awards sophistication to the motif.
+On the subject of “light”… light-colored fabrics should be mixed with the walls to lift the dark tone.
 This can be accomplished by using cream curtain panels, or a cream sofa or rug.
-Light colored accessories are a nice contrast against the brown walls.
+The light and dark combination imparts sophistication to the motif.

 Balance Brown Walls with Colorful Accessories

-When using brown, the trend has been to pop the color with hot pink, tangerine, or lime green accents.
+The trend has been to contrast brown with hot pink, tangerine, or lime green accents.
 These colors can be introduced in the form of pillows, lamps, accessories, fabrics or area rugs.
-By adding intense, neon colors it alters the quiet mood that the brown tone sets, and makes it exciting and stimulating.
+By adding intense neon colors, you alter the quiet mood set by the brown tone, making it exciting and stimulating.
 The contrast in emotions is what makes the combination so interesting and appealing.

-The current trend in home design is light walls, cream, white or gray.
+The current trend in home design is light walls -- cream, white or gray.
 White walls, white upholstery, and white floors are in style for the moment.
 As I stated, “for the moment,” because that is about how long white will stay white in most environments.
-If you dare to be different, head to your local paint dealer and grab a fan deck of brown paint colors and test some out on your walls.
+If you dare to be different, hire a painter to cover your walls in your favorite shade of brown.
 You might be surprised that brown can actually look more classic and more sophisticated than white.